 Benefits of Prenatal Massage

 Studies have shown that prenatal massage can help to reduce anxiety, decrease symptoms of depression as well and relieve muscle aches and joint pains.
 Additionally, Massage therapy has been shown to improve labor outcomes and newborn health!

-Swedish massage is a type of massage which aims primarily to relax muscle tension and to improve circulation of both blood and lymph.
+Swedish massage is a type of massage which aims primarily to relax muscle tension and improve the circulation of both blood and lymph.
 This type of massage is commonly recommended during pregnancy because it addresses many of the most common discomforts which are associated with both skeletal and circulatory changes brought on by hormone shifts during pregnancy.

 Additionally, edema or the swelling of the joints during pregnancy can also be a huge issue for some women during pregnancy.
 Massage can be very helpful in stimulating the soft tissue to reduce the collection of fluids in these often swollen joints.
 Another common prenatal complaint is sciatic nerve pain.
 Often times late in pregnancy, the pressure of the uterus causes tension in the muscles of the upper and lower leg.
 This causes them to swell and potentially put pressure on nerves that pass through.
 A massage therapist can work to release the tension in the muscles, thereby reducing the pressure on the nerves.
 Massage therapy has also been seen to reduce back pain, joint pain, muscle tension and headaches, anxiety and improve sleep.
 With all of these benefits, what do you have to lose?